songlab-cal/swga2/README.md

 ## Workflow

-The general workflow has four main stages: 1) preprocessing of locations in the target and off-target genome of all motifs in the target genome, 2) filtering all motifs in the target genome based on individual primer properties and frequencies in the genomes, 3) scoring the remaining primers for amplification efficacy using a machine learning model, and 4) search and evaluate aggregations of primers as candidate primer sets.
+The general workflow has four main stages: 1) preprocessing of locations in the target and off-target genome of all motifs in the target genome, 2) filtering all motifs in the target genome based on individual primer properties and frequencies in the genomes, 3) scoring the remaining primers for amplification efficacy using a machine learning model, and 4) searching and evaluating aggregations of primers as candidate primer sets.

 ### Step 1: K-mer preprocessing

 The primary step in the program identifies the k-mers of length 6 to 12 in the target genome, which serve as possible candidate primers for downstream steps.
-The counts of these k-mers in the target and off-target genome(s) are computed using \verb!jellyfish! (\cite{marccais2011fast}), a fast, parallel k-mer counter for DNA.
-This entire preprocessing step is parallelized, and we have provided pre-computed files for \textit{Mycobacterium tuberculosis} as well as human.
+The counts of these k-mers in the target and off-target genome(s) are computed using jellyfish (https://github.com/gmarcais/Jellyfish), a fast, parallel k-mer counter for DNA.
+This entire preprocessing step is parallelized, and we have provided pre-computed files for Mycobacterium tuberculosis as well as human.
 If parameters are changed, this step will not need to be re-run.

 The k-mer files for the target and off-target gnomes will be output to a file with a path prefix determined by command line parameters `-k` or `--kmer-fore` and `-j` or `--kmer-back`, respectively.